Sundance School of Riding Camps & Lessons

 • Ages: 7–18 years old

-• Price: One hour riding lessons are $75 per student per hour; school helmet rental is $5; three-day Spring Break Horse Pop-Up Camp and each three-day Beginner and Continuation Summer Camp cost $375 per camper per date with a $75 nonrefundable deposit; each three-day Advanced Riding Camp (Dressage and Arena Trail) costs $425 per camper per date with a $75 nonrefundable deposit; public rides cost $40 per horse per two-hour window; deposits are nonrefundable and lost if changing camp dates, and there are no refunds or discounts for partial camps
+• Price: One-hour riding lessons are $75 per student; Spring Break Horse Pop-Up Camp and each three-day Beginner and Continuation Summer Camp are $375 per camper; Advanced Riding Camps (Dressage and Arena Trail) are $425 per camper per date; public rides are $40 per horse per two-hour window; a $75 nonrefundable deposit is required for listed camps and is applied to the total cost, with no refunds or discounts for partial camps and loss of deposit if changing camp dates after sign-up.

-Sundance School of Riding describes itself as an educational facility focused on equine studies and various riding disciplines to enhance the relationship and bond between student and school horse.
-Instructors focus on the entire well-being of horse and rider by teaching fundamentals of overall horse care and more advanced horseback riding techniques, with the stated hope that students may one day own and care for their own horses.
-The program’s principal goal is to maintain the beauty and heritage of the equine community in the changing landscape of urban Colorado.
+The program describes itself as an educational facility focused on equine studies and various riding disciplines to enhance the relationship and bond between student and school horse.
+Instructors focus on the entire well-being of horse and rider by teaching fundamentals of overall horse care and more advanced techniques of horseback riding, with the stated goal that students may one day be able to own and care for their own horses.
+The principal goal is to maintain the beauty and heritage of the equine community in the changing landscape of urban Colorado.
+Past summers have seen over 700 kids participate through Arvada Indoor Equestrian Center, and the program has also worked through camps with Majestic View Nature Center and Avid4 Adventure in addition to its own camps and daily riding lessons.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.